mossbanay/Psychology-3-4/Questions/Chapter10.md

 #### Explain why the brain is considered to have plasticity with reference to two key points.

-The brain changes during adolescence (developmental plasticity) and can repair damage caused by trauma due to brain injury (adaptive plasticity).
+The brain changes during adolescence (developmental plasticity, structural change) and can repair damage caused by trauma due to brain injury (adaptive plasticity, functional change).

 #### Explain the meaning of developmental plasticity with reference to learning